Big Fab Comedy Show coming to Aberdeen later this year

 In the headline slot will be Kiri Pritchard-McLean, co-creator and co-host of podcast All Killa No Filla and Live at the Apollo regular, who has featured in the likes of 8 Out of 10 Cats, Have I Got News For You and The Russell Howard Hour.

-Her performance at the venue on Aberdeen’s Guild Street is expected to be full of insightful, conservational comedy and laughs aplenty.
+Her performance at the Aberdeen venue for the Big Fab Comedy Show is expected to be full of insightful, conservational comedy and laughs aplenty.

 The show has been set up by Gilded Balloon, one of Scotland’s leading entertainment producers and one of the largest and longest-running venues at the Edinburgh Festival Fringe.